ekuo651/NBA-WinLoss-Predictor/README.md

 ---

 ## **Data on the Cloud**
 To use our models for day to day predictions, we hosted our dataset on the cloud using Amazon Relational Database Service (AWS RDS) and established a connection through Python.
+Code can be found in the [Data Transformation/tableSQL.ipynb](https://github.com/ekuo651/Project-3/blob/master/Data%20Transformation/tableSQL.ipynb)

 <p align="center">
   <img src="Presentation/Images/amazon_RDS.png" width="800" height="150"><br/>